 Only individuals owing capital gains tax are required to file a capital gains tax return, along with a copy of their federal tax return for the same taxable year.
-The capital gains tax return is due at the same time as the individual's federal income tax return is due.

-All taxpayers must electronically file their capital gains excise tax returns and all required documentation.
-The tax must be paid by electronic funds transfer or other form of department authorized electronic payment, such as by credit card.
-The department may waive the electronic filing and payment requirement for good cause.
-You may incur additional penalties if you do not submit payment electronically.
+Individuals must pay taxes by electronic funds transfer or another form of department authorized electronic payment, such as by credit card.
+The department may waive the electronic payment requirement for good cause, however, the waiver must be granted before you file you file and submit your payment.
+Penalties may apply to payments not submitted electronically.

-Penalties will apply to late returns.
 Additional penalties and interest will apply to late payments.

 Please see our interim guidance statement for more information on this topic.